erica/useful-things/README.md

         else
             NSLog(@"No response");}];
 </pre>

+***Temporary Kit***
+Items that will be moved to other repositories because they're for books / projects that aren't yet public

 ***Touch Kit***
 Add touch points to your apps for creating demos.
 See [my write up over on InformIT](http://www.informit.com/articles/article.aspx?p=1881388) for details.